kardonv/test-task/README.md

 ## How to run

 ### Pre requirements
 MongoDB must be installed locally.
-By default app try to connect to mongo on port 27017, but you can change connection string in `config.ts` file in root directory.
+By default app tries to connect to mongo on port 27017, but you can change connection string in `config.ts` file in root directory.

 If you want run app in docker container you must install docker locally